h0mbre/h0mbre.github.io/_posts/2019-05-24-Boofuzz_to_EIP_Overwrite.md

 ---
 layout: single
-title: Boofuzz to EIP Overwrite
+title: Using Boofuzz to Discover an EIP Overwrite Vulnerability in Vulnserver
 date: 2019-5-24
 classes: wide
 header: